Forbidden subgraphs on conjugacy class graphs of groups: Nilpotent groups and EPPO-groups

-Suppose $\Gamma_{NCC}(G)$ contains a claw, where the three pendant vertices are ${a_1}^{G}, {a_2}^{G}, {a_3}^{G}$ and the central vertex is $b^G$.
-If such a claw exists, then all these elements must have orders that are powers of the same prime.
-Otherwise, $G$ would contain an element whose order is a product of two primes, which contradicts the assumption that $G$ is an EPPO group.
+\begin{theorem} Let $G$ be an EPPO-group.
+Then $\Gamma_{NCC}(G)$ is claw-free. \end{theorem} \begin{proof} Suppose, for a contradiction, that $\Gamma_{NCC}(G)$ contains a claw whose the three pendant vertices are ${a_1}^{G}, {a_2}^{G}, {a_3}^{G}$ and the central vertex is $b^G$.
+Then all these elements must have orders that are powers of the same prime.
+Otherwise, $G$ would contain an element whose order is a product of two primes, which contradicts the assumption that $G$ is an EPPO-group.
+However, by Lemma \ref{lm_1}, the distance between any two elements whose orders are powers of the same prime is at most $1$.
+This means that for $i \neq j$ ($1 \leq i, j \leq 3$), the distance between ${a_i}^{G}$ and ${a_j}^{G}$ in $\Gamma_{NCC}(G)$ is at most $1$.
+Consequently, such a claw cannot exist in $\Gamma_{NCC}(G)$. \end{proof}